learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 - Admins can now use an arbitrary list of users (like that used in the comm panel or schedule generator) to generate nametags.
 - Nametags now have the option to have barcodes on the backs (or really anything, with template overrides).
 - Reorganized the printables page and condensed the "Class and Section Lists" section by implementing dropdown menus.
+- The "All Classes Spreadsheet" now has a form that allows admins to choose which fields to include in the CSV download.

 Scheduler changes
 ~~~~~~~~~~~~~~~~~